Related Expertise: Talent Development, Public Sector, People Strategy

 In our increasingly complex world, it’s not easy to unlock the full potential of each person.
 The problem is, in part, the result of ineffective—or nonexistent—communications between the private sector and education authorities: there are huge gaps between the goals of education systems and the needs of business.
 Unless they heed the insights of the private sector, education and skills development systems will continue to prepare people whose competencies will be outdated or in oversupply by the time they graduate, broadening a “qualifications trap.”
 Employers will struggle to hire the talent they require.
 Forced to take on people whose skills and experience fall short of what’s needed, employers will have to spend money on retraining.
 Meanwhile, those whose skills are not in demand will take any job simply to earn a living.

 This problem, which we call the “skills mismatch,” is much less obvious than the skills gap, because it creates the illusion of employment and economic and social stability.
 Yet the economic and human toll of the skills mismatch is heavy.
 In Organisation for Economic Co-operation and Development (OECD) countries, the skills mismatch affects two out of five employees.
 (See Exhibit 1.)
-And according to our estimates, the skills mismatch affects 1.3 billion people worldwide and imposes a 6% annual tax on the global economy in the form of lost labor productivity.11 Notes: 1 BCG estimate, based on data from the OECD, 2016.
+And according to our estimates, the skills mismatch affects 1.3 billion people worldwide and imposes a 6% annual tax on the global economy in the form of lost labor productivity.

 The future economy demands a new approach.
 To realize the full potential of human capital and to fix the global skills mismatch, we must address seven challenges: